anders-w-rasmussen/crispr_decryptr/README.md

 pip install tensorflow==2.0.0
 ```

 There is some memory-intensive matrix algebra *classify* step, so if you are doing a big CRISPR screen it is possible you may get a SIGKILL 9 error here.
-If this happens, try a computer with more memory.
-Another option, while not ideal, would be to divide the problem into smaller chunks that are managable on your hardware.
+If this happens and you do not have access to a computer or cluster with more memory, you can divide your problem into smaller chunks that are managable on your hardware.

 # Credits